 With 2 waves seemingly passing the test and being 30 mins apart, the signs are looking good for Simeulue.
 But the real question remains in regards to the islands remaining waves.
 How good are they, how many are there & how consistently do they break?
 If you look at the map you’ll soon realise that there are a number of alternative surf breaks.
 The most documented wave other than Dylans and The Peak is without question T-Bags, a mesmerising right hander.
 And from the numerous photos online, it’ll have you frothing pretty quickly.
 Access is pretty easy but requires a boat.
 The camps at Dylans are closer for sure taking about 40 mins to “put put” out to the island thanks to the local fisherman that will gladly take you to the wave for about USD 40 (up to 4 guests).
 From The Peak, those using the resorts speedboats will probably get there in a similar time but of course at a premium rate.
 Its actually a super consistent wave – especially compared to some of the other set-ups.
 This photogenic beast gets super perfect and for the tube hungry it can serve up plenty of opportunity to get slotted.
 In fact if you’re not a charger, its probably not the wave for you.
 For every inch of perfection that lies within the wave so does a vicious monster, on hand to imprint a fresh tattoo thanks to the teeth lined reef that lurks below.
 Rewards might be high, but so does the punishments.

-If the elevator drops of T-Bags aren’t exactly your cup of tea then a quick glance at any Simeulue surf guide will draw you into a handful of other possibilities.
+If the elevator drops of T-Bags (above) aren’t exactly your cup of tea then a quick glance at any Simeulue surf guide will draw you into a handful of other possibilities.
 In fact the majority of camps based on this remote corner of northern Sumatra would have you think that there are plenty more good quality reef breaks to discover.
-The truth of the matter is that there are, but with that said, our findings certainly questioned their consistency and legitimacy.
+The truth of the matter is that there are more waves, but with that said, their consistency and legitimacy is up for debate.
 Without going into too much detail, we think it’s fair to say that there are quite a few other waves to surf, many of which actually produce some pretty fun waves.
 Most of them prefer smaller swells (shoulder to head high) with waves like One Thongs or Monkey Trees producing some pretty fun left handers and you’ll almost certainly score them without anyone else in the lineup.